Synonym(s)

 JAK2 (Janus kinase 2) is important for the maturation of erythrocytes.

-In contrast to extracellular inhibition of a single cytokine (the principle of biologics), inhibition of the JAK pathway can modulate the signals of multiple cytokines.
-Currently, several JAK inhibitors are in clinical use.
+In contrast to the extracellular inhibition of a single cytokine (principle of biologics), the signals of various cytokines can be modulated by inhibiting the JAK signaling pathway.
+Various Janus kinase inhibitors are currently in clinical use.

-Inhibition of JAK 2 may have a role in the therapy of psoriasis vulgaris.
-Janus kinase inhibitors have been successfully used in alopecia areata (experimental).
+Inhibition of JAK 2 could play a role in the treatment of psoriasis vulgaris.
+Janus kinase inhibitors have been used successfully in the treatment of alopecia areata (experimental).

-The recently successful specific inhibition of JAK3 promises selective immunosuppression, which has clinical relevance for rheumatoid arthritis (Forster M 2016).
+The recently successful specific inhibition of JAK3 promises selective immunosuppression, which has clinical significance for rheumatoid arthritis (Forster M 2016).

 JAK mutations:

-- Activating mutations of JAK1 have been reported mainly in prolymphocytic T-cell leukemia(Bellanger D et al 2014) and acute lymphoblastic leukemia, where they have been shown to lead to a worse prognosis.
+- Activating mutations of JAK1 have been reported primarily in prolymphocytic T-cell leukemia(Bellanger D et al. 2014) and acute lymphoblastic leukemia, where they have been shown to lead to a poorer prognosis.

-- Activating JAK3 mut ations are found in patients with T-cell acute lymphoblastic leukemia (T-ALL).
-Analysis of sequence data from 419 cases of T-cell acute lymphoblastic leukemia (T-ALL) showed a significant association between SUZ12 and JAK3 mutations (Broux M et al. (2019).
+- Activating JAK3 mutations are found in patients with T-cell acute lymphoblastic leukemia (T-ALL).
+Analysis of sequencing data from 419 cases of T-cell acute lymphoblastic leukemia (T-ALL) showed a significant association between SUZ12 and JAK3 mutations (Broux M et al. (2019).

 - Tyk2 mutations are associated with congenital immunodeficiency, which is considered a variant of hyper IgE syndrome(Immundefciency 35).
 Inhibition of Tyk2 appears to be successful in psoriasis .